Which Foreign Function Interface am I supposed to be using now?

 There are many other options, but in practice I’ve never needed to go further

-cython, so I can’t even talk about all the options listed here
+cython, (listed below as a compilation option) so I can’t even talk about all the options listed here

 There are too many options for interfacing with external libraries and/or compiling python code.